In partnership with One Tree Planted

 ONE BOTTLE = ONE TREE

-As the 8th winery in the Okanagan Valley – established in 1986 – CedarCreek Estate Winery has strong roots in British Columbia.
-Our vineyard is surrounded on three sides by wild parkland – one of those parks being the Johns Family Reserve, formerly known as Cedar Mountain.
+Established in 1986 as the 8th winery in the Okanagan Valley, CedarCreek Estate Winery has strong roots in British Columbia, with our Estate surrounded on three sides by wild parkland – one of those parks being the Johns Family Reserve, formerly known as Cedar Mountain.
 Once populated by Western Red Cedar, they burned during the 2003 wildfire that surrounded our property – the single most damaging and significant fire in B.C.’s history.
-We personally understand the importance of rebuilding after a wildfire, and that’s why we’ve partnered with One Tree Planted for three years running on a wildfire reforestation project on the Chilcotin Plateau.

 One Million Trees Planted in BC